-It is helpful to thoroughly review this document and refer to the SEHD website for additional information about school policies related to the Doctor Education (EdD) program.
-If you have any questions about the information contained in this Handbook, you may contact your assigned faculty mentor, primary advisor, and Scott Bauer, Professor and Associate Dean, Advanced Education and Doctoral Programs.
+It is helpful to thoroughly review this document and refer to the SEHD website for additional information about school policies related to the Doctor of Education (EdD) program.
+If you have any questions about the information contained in this Handbook, you may contact your assigned faculty mentor, primary advisor, or the Associate Dean for Research and Academic Affairs.